KnotDing/LockIt/README_en.md

 *   **Sleek Menu Bar Integration**: A tiny, elegant icon in your menu bar that's always there, showing you the status at a glance.
 Simple and effective! 🖥️
 *   **Pause on Lock**: When you step away, LockIt doesn't just lock your screen; it can also pause your music or videos!
 Keep your privacy intact and avoid disturbing others. 🔇

+### 🔐 Permissions & Security

+We take your privacy and security very seriously!
+LockIt was designed with this as a top priority.
+To perform its smart-locking magic, the app uses the following system features:

+*   **Bluetooth**: This is the heart of LockIt!
+The app will request **Bluetooth Permission** after it launches to discover your Bluetooth devices (like your phone or smartwatch) and monitor their signal strength.
+Without it, we can't tell when you've left or returned.
+*   **System Event Control**: To automatically lock the screen, start the screensaver, and pause media, LockIt sends the corresponding control commands to the system (e.g., `pmset`, `open -a ScreenSaverEngine`, and controlling media keys via AppleScript).
+These are standard macOS functions and usually don't require a permission prompt.

+**Rest Assured**: LockIt only uses these permissions and features for its core purpose of automatic locking and unlocking.
+We **do not** collect, store, or share any of your personal data or device information.
+Everything happens locally on your computer, and you are in complete control.
+Your trust is our most valuable asset! ❤️

 ### 🚀 How to Get Started (It's a Breeze!)

 1.  **Build and Run**: